LucasWaelti/kalibr-wiki/Calibration-target.md

 #Supported calibration targets
+Kalibr supports three different calibration target.

+Best is to use a checkerboard for the calibration of the camera intrinsics and an Aprilgrid for the IMU-camera calibration.
+This is because the symmetrical natures of a checkerboard grid doesn't allow it easily to detect rotations above a certain threshold.
+For this reasons Aprilgrids have been introduced for the IMU-camera calibration which offer the following benefit:

+    board can be only partially in image rotation is fully resolved (no flips)
+    higher corner density (4 corners per tag)

-Three different calibration target are supported which are configured using a YAML-file.
-Please find the configuration details below.
+The calibration targets are configured using a YAML configuration file which is passed to the calibration tools.
+Please find the configuration templates below.

 ##A) Aprilgrid
 With the Aprilgrid partially visible targets can be detected without problems.
 This greatly simplifies the data collection and makes this grid the recommended target to use with this toolbox.